 What do you understand by a centrosome?

-Centrosome is an organelle present in animal cell that acts as the microtubule-organizing centre of the cell.
+The centrosome is an organelle present in an animal cell that acts as the microtubule-organizing centre of the cell.
 It also regulates the cell cycle.

 What is the main function of a centrosome?